← All lessons

 Best evidence

-The exact word or line that proves your answer.If you cannot point to a word, the option is probably a trap.
+The exact word or line that proves an answer.If you cannot point to a word, the option is likely a trap.

 Distractor

-A wrong answer built to feel right.Look for the reason each wrong option is wrong — then the right one is what is left.
+A wrong option built to feel right.Hunt for the reason each wrong option is wrong.

 Anatomy of a poem question

-1. The stemRead it first; work out the kind of thinking it wants.
+1. The stemRead it first; name the kind of thinking it wants.

-2. Literal or inferenceA fact you can point to, or a careful step worked out from the clues.
+2. Literal or inferenceA stated fact, or a careful step beyond it.

-3. The whole poemGet the big picture before you zoom in on one line.
+3. The whole poemRead for the gist before you read the line.

-4. ProofThe exact word or phrase that backs up your answer.
+4. ProofThe exact word that supports your answer.

-5. The trapsRestated fact, half-right, too dramatic, or just exciting-sounding.
+5. The trapsRestated, half-right, too-far, or just exciting.

 • Read the stem and name the kind of thinking it wants.